isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 .. note::

+    When used in conjunction with the Ping Check hook library, the the lease-cmds hook library should be listed after Ping Check in the server's ``hooks-libraries`` section of the configuration.

-    When used in conjunction with the HA hook library, the lease-cmds hook library must be listed before HA in the server's ``hooks`` configuration.
+    When used in conjunction with the HA hook library, the lease-cmds hook library must be listed before HA in the server's ``hooks-libraries`` section of the configuration.
 This ensures that the binding variables are evaluated before HA sends lease updates to its peer(s).